 DS is an independent, self-funded defence and strategy research group of former UKNDA members.
 Aiming to find ways to support the armed forces within budget, but not being afraid to mention when gaps are not funded or supported properly.
 Pushing for a much-needed over arching strategic narrative to drive defence policy and working behind the scenes talking to MPs and academics.
 Twitter: @DefenceSynergia

 Iain is an author and journalist who has written about the activities of the Royal Navy for more than 20 years.
-Currently editor of Warships International Feet Review he recently published the excellent “Hunter Killers” revealing some of amazing activities of Royal Navy submarines during the Cold War.
+Currently editor of Warships International Feet Review he recently published “The Deadly Trade”, a compelling book covering the entire history of submarine warfare.
 Twitter: @IBallantyn

 Professor Julian Lindley-French provides a regular commentary and analysis on strategic affairs from a UK and European perspective.
 Regularly warns about the dangers of defence cuts and the total lack of strategic vision of UK politicians.
 A useful resource for understanding the ‘big picture’ and debunking the myths of soft-power that is the fantasy of so many Europeans.
 Also regularly highlights the key contribution that navies provide to the delicate balance of power both now and in the past.
 Twitter: @FrencLindley

 Leading independent UK defence website with intelligently written and thoroughly researched articles and knowledgeable community of commenters.
 Beware: tends to be hardest on the RN and somewhat anti-aircraft carriers, most comfortable discussing Army logistics.
 New posting on the site has considerably reduced since 2016 but TD is still highly active on Twitter.
 Many of the older articles remain amongst the best defence information resources available.
 Twitter: @ThinkDefence